Szwochm/OSCP-Prep/eCCPT Networking/README.md

 After responding to the requests using dnsspoof I noticed that the victim was attempting to connect using ports 445 and 139.
 This led me to start capturing smb traffic.

-I used metasploits `auxiliary/server/capture/smb` and I captured a NTLM hash from aline.
+I used metasploits `auxiliary/server/capture/smb` and I captured a NTLM hash from user aline.
 Observations: 1.
 Lm was disabled 2.
 The NTLM hash was v2 3.The challenge did not contain 2f85252cc731bb25 so I knew that the password was 8 characters or longer.

 This would make it not feasible to attempt to crack the hash, so I saved the hash and moved on to attempting a relay attack.